mlcommons/ck/platform/README.md

 # Collective Knowledge Platform

-The [Collective Knowledge Playground (CK)](https://x.cknowledge.org) is a free, open-source and technology-agnostic on-prem platform being developed by the [MLCommons taskforce on education and reproducibility](https://cKnowledge.org/mlcommons-taskforce).
+The [Collective Knowledge Playground (CK)](https://x.cknowledge.org) is a free, open-source and technology-agnostic on-prem platform being developed by the [MLCommons taskforce on education, automation and reproducibility](https://cKnowledge.org/mlcommons-taskforce).

 Our goal is to help the community try, reproduce, optimize and compare any novel technology including new ML models and end-to-end AI applications across any rapidly evolving software, hardware and data(sets)